 Using Content Marketing Strategically to Increase Sales

 The Internet has created amazing portals for businesses to reach more potential customers and build their audience.
-There are now more than four billion daily Internet users, and that number will continue to grow, offering an opportunity to reach a large audience in a captive way.
+There are now more than five billion daily Internet users, and that number will continue to grow, offering an opportunity to reach a large audience in a captive way.

 While the opportunity is great, so is the noise.
 Countless websites, companies and entrepreneurs are directing messages toward those four billion users.
 Ads pull on their attention at every turn.

 Standing out becomes important.
 How your business does that will involve a lot of different elements, one of the most important being content marketing, which generates three times as many leads leads as paid search advertising.

 You can get more use out of your content than just posting it because that's what you've been told to do.
 You can use content to create more brand awareness and increase your sales by following these suggestions:

 Too many content pieces from businesses end up being "them" focused, detailing changes in the company, new sales, moves that are being made, etc. In other words, content that your audience doesn't care about, which can result in lower email open rates.

 Telling a story connects the audience member to the message and engages them.
 We've seen plenty of companies do this well.
 Apple's Think Different campaign is a compelling example.

 Instead of pointing out the benefits of their computers, they told a story that made the consumer feel like they were joining a bigger movement.

 Start off with the premise that no one cares about what you have to offer.
 Then, plan how you can get them to care.
 Use storying telling in your content and it will have a farther reach as it engages and encourages your audience to share.

 Content can be boring, especially writing content.
 The use of visuals in an ever-scrolling digital world, however, grabs attention.